alphabetworkers/alphabetworkersunion.org/frontend/content/principles/code-of-conduct.en.md

 All decisions may be raised with other members for mediation or brought up to the Executive Council, if all else fails and remediation does not seem possible.
 It is encouraged to start with your local chapter coordinator or union steward for guidance.

-## Rights and Responsibilities
+## Rights and responsibilities

 ### Rights

-All members in good standing have the following rights in the Union:
+All members in good standing have the following rights in the union:
 * Equal rights to participate in union activities
 * Freedom of speech, specifically the freedom to participate in union communication platforms within the policies of each
 * Freedom of assembly